 Finding something you both enjoy can be a challenge if your likes are completely opposite, but it can be done.
 If you enjoy running/exercising but your spouse doesn’t, then maybe try walking or going for a hike.
 Something to ease them into it.
 If your spouse really loves movies, but you don’t, then maybe go to a play or a concert.
 Finding something you both enjoy is a must when you are going through a hard trial like infertility.
 Having that solid ground of enjoyable things, can help when the world around you seems to be falling apart.

-Talk to each other about your future and how you want to raise and teach your children.
+Talk about your future and how you want to raise and teach your children.
 Do you come from a religious background?
 Do you see other parents treating their children differently than you want to treat yours?
 Talk about that, and make sure you are on the same page.
 It’ll seriously help when you finally get that baby home and you feel you have no idea what you’re doing.
 Set yearly goals as a couple.
 This could be anything from a savings goal to reading marriage books together.
 Talk about what you want to do when you retire.
-What things do you want to do several years down the road.
+What do you want to see 5 years from now.
 This is about dreaming together.
 Do you want to become a millionaire at retirement?
 What future vacations do you want to go on?
 Remember to dream about your future together as a couple and plan it out.